Tyson3101/Auto-TikTok-Scroller/README.md

 # [Auto-TikTok-Scroller](https://github.com/Tyson3101/Auto-TikTok-Scroller)

+# --- No Longer Supported !
+Tiktok has this feature now built in! ---

 ## A Chrome Extension/Bookmarklet that adds an auto-scroll feature on TikTok so you can watch TikToks without the need to touch your mouse.

 <img src="https://github.com/Tyson3101/Auto-TikTok-Scroller/blob/main/img/LogoFull128x128.png?raw=true"/>